SanchitaVK/HTML-CSS-and-Javascript-for-Web-Developers/module2-solution/README.md

-#module2-solution
+# HTML-CSS-and-Javascript-for-Web-Developers
-This contains the coding assignment of the second module of the course.
+This contains the assignments for the Coursera course : HTML-CSS-and-Javascript-for-Web-Developers